Understanding North Carolina's Income Tax System

 Detailed Comparison with Neighboring States:

-This comparison shows how North Carolina's flat 4.25% rate compares at different income levels:
+This comparison shows how North Carolina's flat 4.25% rate (tax year 2025) compares at different income levels for a single filer after the NC standard deduction of $12,750:

 | State | Tax System | $40K Tax | $75K Tax | $150K Tax | Best For |